-- If your PVC pipe fits your leaf blower’s exhaust port perfectly:
+- If your PVC pipe fits your leaf blower’s exhaust port perfectly, do this:

-- If your PVC pipe doesn’t fit into your leaf blower’s exhaust port:
+- If your PVC pipe doesn’t fit into your leaf blower’s exhaust port, do this instead:

 Pro Tip: Be sure to take measurements of the internal and external diameter of your leaf blower exhaust as well as the height of your roofline to make sure you purchase enough PVC pipe for this tutorial.